Aptivi/NitrocidKS/Documentation/Installation/Windows.md

     <br>

-3. Run it by double-clicking `Kernel Simulator.exe`
+3. Run it by double-clicking `Nitrocid KS.exe`

 <br>